 \subsubsection{3D object detection}

-3D Object detection on point clouds is crucial and indispensable for many real-world applications, such as autonomous driving and domestic robots.
-The task is to localize the 6 Degrees-of-Freedom (DoF) of 3D objects in spaces, \textit{i.e.} 3D bounding boxes as demonstrated in Fig. \ref{fig.detection}.
-The average precision (AP) metric is often used for evaluation \cite{qi2019votenet,shi2019pointrcnn}.
-When evaluating unsupervised learning methods, models pre-trained on unlabeled point clouds are fine-tuned on 3D object detection task to test generalization ability of learned representations.
+3D object detection on point clouds is a crucial and indispensable task for many real-world applications, such as autonomous driving and domestic robots.
+The task aims to localize objects in the 3D space, \textit{i.e.} 3D object bounding boxes as illustrated in Fig. \ref{fig.detection}.
+The average precision (AP) metric has been widely used for evaluations in 3D object detection \cite{qi2019votenet,shi2019pointrcnn}.